torvalds/linux/Documentation/process/stable-kernel-rules.rst

-If the patch already has been merged to mainline, send an email to stable@vger.kernel.org containing the subject of the patch, the commit ID, why you think it should be applied, and what kernel version you wish it to be applied to.
+If the patch already has been merged to mainline, send an email to stable@vger.kernel.org containing the subject of the patch, the commit ID, why you think it should be applied, and what kernel versions you wish it to be applied to.

 .. _option_3: